All schools in the United States have comprehensive guidelines to look to when developing policies to manage food allergies.

 • training school bus employees on how to respond to food allergy emergencies.

-Creating the guidelines involved lengthy consultation with interested groups, including Food Allergy Research and Education (FARE), the National Association of School Nurses, the Allergy and Asthma Foundation of America and others.
+Creating the CDC guidelines involved lengthy consultation with interested groups, including Food Allergy Research and Education (FARE), the National Association of School Nurses, the Allergy and Asthma Foundation of America and others.
+FARE has called the guidelines “a milestone” for those affected by food allergy.